Shelpin/aeternalsv2/tech_plan_26_03.md

 4. Comprehensive logging with timestamps and context
 5. Better validation of input parameters

+#### 3.2.3 Port Conflict Resolution Pattern

+The new port conflict resolution pattern:

+1. Checks each port in the specified range individually
+2. Identifies running processes on each port
+3. Attempts graceful termination first
+4. Falls back to forceful termination if needed
+5. Verifies port availability after termination
+6. Cleans up related processes and files

 ### 3.3 Bot-to-Bot Communication Implementation (Updated)

-The bot-to-bot communication flow has been enhanced:
+The bot-to-bot communication flow has been enhanced and verified:

 1. **Agent Heartbeat with Auto-Registration**:
    ```javascript